isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 * Recorded lecture available for viewing from 23 Apr, 14:00 to 24 Apr, 17:00 (SGT)
 * Fees: $53.50 (incl.
 GST)
 * [Registration Form](https://forms.gle/mpHtEVgcjSA99y6WA)
-* Closing date for registration: 16 April
+* Closing date for registration: 16 Apr

 Please note that login accounts are only provided upon full payment of fees.